ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 * Forward imputation from construction
 * Average imputation

-## Link calculation
+## Link Calculation

 Forward and backward links will be calculated using the formula:

 ```text
 link(target_period) = sum(target_responses)/sum(predictive_responses)
 ```

 where:

 * `target_responses` contains all the responses for the target variable for matched pair contributors in the target period
 * `predictive_responses` contains all the responses for the target variable for matched pair contributors in the predictive period

 When calculating the forward link, the previous period will be used as the predictive period, whereas for the backward link the next period relative to the target period will be used.

 The construction link will be calculated using the following formula:

 ```text
 link(target_period) = sum(target_responses)/sum(target_auxiliaries)
 ```

 where:

 * `target_responses` contains all responses for the target variable in the target period
 * `target_auxiliaries` is the auxiliary variable values for contributors whos values are present in `target_responses`

 ## Construction

 In scenarios where there is not a previous/consecutive response, the method will construct an initial value to impute from by using the construction link and the non-responders auxiliary variable.
 Typically a register-based